RULES & REGS.

 Will I Be Required To Sign A Waiver?

-Yes, all Brew Crew members will be required to sign this waiver.
+Yes, all Brew Crew members will be required to sign a waiver before they are allowed onto the Flight Deck.

 What Is The Entrance Fee For My Family and My Friends Coming to Watch?